staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

         > To allow sending requests to any subdomain of an allowed domain, use `*` to represent any subdomain.
 For example, add `*.example.com` to allow sending requests to any subdomain of `example.com`.

 1. Select <img alt="Save icon" src="https://assets.postman.com/postman-docs/icon-save.jpg#icon" width="16px"> **Save**.

-    > If [autosave](/docs/getting-started/installation/settings/#application) is turned on, you must manually save changes to your Postman Vault.

     ![Add secrets to Postman Vault](https://assets.postman.com/postman-docs/v10/add-postman-vault-variables-v10-22.jpg)